Avicii: 2014–2015: Stories

+On 12 June 2015, the Canadian indie pop band Walk Off the Earth released the track "I'll Be Waiting".
+The song was written by Avicii in collaboration with the band members and is part of their album "Sing It All Away".
+A music video for the song was released on 3 May 2016.

 On 3 July 2015, Bergling previewed two tracks from his album Stories on episode 37 of his LE7ELS podcast: "Broken Arrows", featuring Zac Brown Band, and "Can't Catch Me", featuring Wyclef Jean and Matisyahu.
 He also played a full version of his track "Heaven" and said that he was doing another track with Chris Martin on vocals called "True Believer".
 Later, Bergling said that he is also singing on that track.
 On 18 July 2015, it was announced by Bergling that he had finally finished production on Stories after 2 years of work.

 A couple of weeks later, on 4 August 2015, it was announced that the final singles before the release of Stories would be "For a Better Day", featuring American singer Alex Ebert, and "Pure Grinding", featuring vocals from Kristoffer Fogelmark and Earl St. Clair.
 On 27 August, Bergling released a teaser video on Instagram with the song "Pure Grinding" playing.
 The tracks "For a Better Day" and "Pure Grinding" were released the following day through Spotify and iTunes.
 On 26 September, Bergling announced "Stories – Megamix" on Spotify.
 Stories was released on 2 October 2015 alongside 3 promotional singles: "Broken Arrows" with Zac Brown, "Ten More Days" with Zak Abel and "Gonna Love Ya" with Sandro Cavazza.

+On December 9, 2015, Avicii remixed his song "Broken Arrows" to be featured as part of the soundtrack for that year's YouTube Rewind.